LABS-EU3/Student-Art-Collection-FRONTEND/README.md

 ### Formik
 Formik is a small library that helps you with the 3 most annoying parts: Getting values in and out of form state.
 Validation and error messages.
 Handling form submission.
 [View Dependency](https://www.npmjs.com/package/formik)

+### Jest-Mock-Axios
+This is a light-weight, easy to use synchronous Axios mock for unit testing with Jest.
+[View Dependency](https://www.npmjs.com/package/jest-mock-axios)

 ### Yup
 Yup is a JavaScript object schema validator and object parser.
 [View Dependency](https://www.npmjs.com/package/yup)